 Troubleshooting the AD Agent

-When performing an installation of Windows Agent the application crashes when selecting the install location of the Windows Agent.
+When performing an installation of the Windows Agent the application crashes when selecting the install target location.

-This is likely due to the account you are currently signed into not having appropriate access to the Install folder location.
+This is likely due to the account currently signed into not having appropriate access to the Install folder location.

 To correct this:

 - Go to C:\Program Files\ and right click on the Passportal folder and select Properties.